silphid/jen/README.md

 - Escape templating using something like `{{{...}}}` or `\{{...}}`
 - Default/initial values for all prompts
 - `script` config to add custom scripts bin dir to PATH during exec
+- Only treat specific files as templates (either inclusively or exclusively)
+- Action to remove/clean-up project completely (maybe prompt for what to remove)
+  - unpromote from stg
+  - remove triggers
+  - remove ECR repository
+  - remove git repository

 ## Out of scope